3nd3r1/kubin/CONTEXT.md

 ## Core Concept

 When you run Kubin, it:

 1. Connects to your Kubernetes cluster
 2. Collects information about all your resources (pods, services, deployments, etc.)
 3. Packages everything into a compressed snapshot
-4. Uploads it to a server where you can view, share, or download it
+4. Uploads it to a microservices platform for storage and processing
+5. Provides a shareable URL for viewing the snapshot in a web interface

 ## Project Structure

-The project is divided into three main components:
+The project uses a modern microservices architecture with three main user-facing components:

 ### CLI Tool (`/cli`)

 A command-line tool that runs on your local machine or in CI/CD pipelines.
-It connects to your Kubernetes cluster, collects the snapshot data, and uploads it to the server.
+It connects to your Kubernetes cluster, collects the snapshot data, and uploads it to the platform.
+Distributed as a binary like `kubectl` or `docker`.

-### Server (`/server`)
-A web service that stores and serves the snapshots.
-It provides a REST API for uploading, downloading, and managing snapshots.
-This runs as a service that can be deployed in your own cluster or hosted externally.
+### Microservices Platform (`/services`)

+A distributed backend system consisting of specialized services:

+- **API Gateway**: Routes requests and handles authentication
+- **Log Service**: Processes and stores log data for fast analytics
+- **Storage Service**: Handles file operations and compression

 ### Web UI (`/ui`)

-A web interface for browsing, viewing, and sharing snapshots.
-This is where users can see the contents of snapshots, compare different versions, and share links with others.
+A React-based web interface for browsing, viewing, and sharing snapshots.
+Provides a Lens-like experience for exploring historical cluster states.
+Deployed as a containerized application.

 ## How It Works

 1. **Capture**: CLI tool connects to your cluster and collects resource information
 2. **Package**: Data is compressed and packaged with metadata
-3. **Upload**: Snapshot is sent to the server via API
+3. **Upload**: Snapshot is sent to the platform via API Gateway
-4. **Store**: Server stores the snapshot and makes it accessible
+4. **Process**: Services handle the data asynchronously - metadata goes to PostgreSQL, logs to ClickHouse, files to S3
-5. **Share**: Users can view snapshots through the web UI or download them
+5. **Share**: Users can view snapshots through the web UI using shareable links

 ## Use Cases